Test functions - Amazon CloudFront

 You can use this event object to test the function using the CLI.
 But you can't use it to test the function in the CloudFront console.

-To create using option 1 or 2
+To create an event object (option 1 or 2)

-1. Display the Functions page in the CloudFront console and choose the function that you want to test.
+Choose the function that you want to test.

 2. On the function details page, choose the Test tab.
-The Test function section appears with buttons that include Edit JSON and Test function.

 You can also choose Edit JSON and copy the raw JSON, and save it in your own file, outside of CloudFront.